BigSoftVideo/DOTE/settings.md

 [![Transcript Options](images/settings/options.png)](images/settings/options.png)

+The path to the Project folder on your computer's file system is displayed and can be opened by clicking the button `Open Directory`.

 There are several different types of options that affect how the Editor works.
 Some of these are inherited from `Settings` and can be overridden on a transcript by transcript basis.
 They can be "reset" to the Default if they vary from that in `Settings`.

 [![Transcript Options](images/settings/overridden2.png)](images/settings/overridden2.png)

+#### Override settings in this transcript only

 Many of these options are only changed when the Transcript Options dialog box is closed.

-- The path to the Project folder on your computer's file system is displayed.
 Click the button and the folder will be opened in your file browser.
 - Font size for the current Transcript in the [Editor](ui.md).
-- Width of name column for the current Transcript in the Editor.
+- Width of name column for the current Transcript.
-- Display page-width margin for the current Transcript in the Editor.
+- Display page-width margin for the current Transcript.
+- Display or ignore warnings about missing overlap endings.
 - The [conventions](conventions.md) used for this Transcript.

+#### Transcript automation

+There are Transcrip settings to automate the auto-completion and recognition of subtiers.

 - The [translation and gloss subtiers](tiers.md) for this Transcript.
 One or more than one of each can be added.
 If such a subtier is added, then it will also be autocompleted after typing and autocompleting a new speaker in the Transcript Editor.